dendycodes/dendycodes/README.md

 ## About Me

 I build scalable systems, secure them, and break them — just to understand them better.
-From clean UIs to hardened APIs and self-hosted infrastructure, I handle every layer with precision.
+From clean UIs to hardened APIs and self-hosted infrastructure.

 ## What I Do